Richienb/mdc-quickstart/README.md

 # MDC Quickstart

-The easiest way to start using **Material Design Components for the Web**.
+An easy way to start using **Material Design Components for the Web**.
 This codebase is adapted from Google's [Getting Started](https://material.io/develop/web/docs/getting-started/) guide on the official Material Design website.

 ## How to start